ahtchow/Generating-TV-Scripts-Seinfeld/README.md

-# Seinfeld Script Generation using LSTM (Reccurent Neural Networks).
+# Seinfeld Script Generation using LSTM (Recurrent Neural Networks).

 This repository contains step by step code for generation of __Text that resemble Seinfeld Script Writings__.